Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Properties of the Andreev molecule coupled to electrodes

 we can determine the spectral density, which is crucial for computing the expectation values of physical quantities in our model.
 We have analytically calculated all the terms of this matrix function (\ref{retarded}).
-In general, their form is rather complicated, therefore we will show them only for the selected special cases.\end{widetext}
+In general, their form is rather complicated, therefore we will show them only for the selected special cases. \end{widetext}

-We start by inspecting the influence of spin-orbit coupling, $t_{SO}$, on the molecular structure of the bound states.
+We start by studying the influence of spin-orbit coupling, $t_{SO}$, on the molecular structure of the bound states.
 Fig.~\ref{Fspectral} displays variation of the spectrum of the Andreev molecule with respect to the spin-orbit coupling obtained for the particle-hole symmetric case, $\epsilon_{1\uparrow}=0=\epsilon_{2\downarrow}$.
 In absence of the spin-orbit interaction between the dots, $t_{so}=0$, the spectrum is represented a one pair of ABS at energies $\omega=\pm E_A=\pm \Delta_{12}$.
-The spin-orbit interaction splits each of the Andreev bound states proportionally to the value of $t_{so}$.
-In particular, for $\Delta_{12}=t_{so}$ a pair of the internal sub-peaks merge, forming the zero-energy quasiparticle states.
+The spin-orbit interaction splits each of the Andreev bound states into four states $\omega= \pm|\Delta_{12}\pm t_{so}|$.
+In particular, a pair of the internal sub-peaks merge at $\Delta_{12}=t_{so}$, forming the zero-energy quasiparticle states.
 The spectral weight of this central peak is doubled in comparison to the remaining states, while the total weight is conserved.
 For the stronger couplings $t_{so}>\Delta_{12}$ the peaks split again.
 The sub-peaks move in the same direction in frequency space increasing their distance.

 Interestingly, exactly the same behavior is observed in evolution of the quasiparticle states of two quantum dots for the fixed spin-orbit coupling, e.g.\ $t_{so}=1$, upon increasing the pairing $\Delta_{12}$.
 The CAR term imposes a splitting onto the initial quasiparticles states, which is proportional to $\Delta_{12}$.
 The effective spectral function looks similar to the one presented in Fig.~\ref{Fspectral}.
-In other words, the Green's function $\ll c_{1\uparrow}|c^{\dag}_{1\uparrow}\gg^r_{\omega}$ is invariant when one exchanges $t_{so} \leftrightarrow \Delta_{12}$.
-This manifests {\em duality} between the quasiparticle states induced in the double quantum dot by the spin-orbit interaction and the molecular Andreev bound states due to the interdot pairing.
+In other words, the spectral function $\rho_{1\uparrow,1\uparrow}(\omega)$ is invariant on the exchange $t_{so} \leftrightarrow \Delta_{12}$.
+It manifests {\em duality} between the quasiparticle states induced in the double quantum dot by the spin-orbit interaction and the molecular Andreev bound states due to the interdot pairing.